7 Creepy Works from Francisco Goya’s ‘Los Caprichos’ Series

 From the Prado manuscript: “The teeth of a hanged man are very efficacious for sorceries; without this ingredient there is not much you can do.
 What a pity the common people should believe such nonsense.”

-What is possibly a witch is shown torturing a man while a demonic goat watches.
-Though open to interpretation, the manuscript hints at this witch learning sorcery, showing just how far people will go to earn money or power.
+This appears to be a witch, shown torturing a man while a demonic goat watches.
+Though open to interpretation, the manuscript hints at this witch learning sorcery, demonstrating just how far people will go to earn money or power.

 From the Prado manuscript: “Little by little she is making progress.
 She is already making her first steps and in time she will know as much as her teacher.”

-A terrifying winged creature with numerous wailing heads on its back.
-As the manuscript suggests, there is little doubt people would be frightened if they saw this monster.
+We watch as a terrifying winged creature takes flight with numerous wailing heads on its back.
+As the manuscript suggests, there is little doubt people would be frightened by this monster.

 From the Prado manuscript: “Where is this infernal company going, filling the air with noise in the darkness of night?
 If it were daytime it would be quite a different matter and gun shots would bring the whole group of them to the ground; but as it is night, no one can see them.”